The labeled statement can be used with break

 :

-'use strict'; L: function F() {} // SyntaxError: functions cannot be labelled
+"use strict"; L: function F() {} // SyntaxError: functions cannot be labelled

-Generator functions can neither be labeled in strict code, nor in non-strict code:
+Non-plain functions, such as generator functions and async functions can neither be labeled in strict code, nor in non-strict code:

 L: function* F() {} // SyntaxError: generator functions cannot be labelled